 Action on the idea necessarily took place in the covert world.
 U.S. counterterrorism policy discouraged use of the official channels provided by Iran's mission to the United Nations or the Iran-United States Claims Tribunal in The Hague.
 As a result, the United States found itself dealing with a succession of arms dealers and hucksters, some of whom like Manucher Ghorbanifar-had failed polygraph tests but somehow continued to act as middlemen between Iran and the United States.
 Ghorbanifar and others became the instruments in a conversation whose language was arms.
-Initially, the trade seemed to be one hundred TOW antitank missiles, which Israel would deliver, in exchange for the release of the hostages.3 Over time, the scheme ebbed and flowed, becoming ever more elaborate, involving HAWK ground-launched antiaircraft missiles and the diversion of funds to support the Contras, who were battling the Sandinistas in Nicaragua.
+Initially, the trade seemed to be one hundred TOW antitank missiles, which Israel would deliver, in exchange for the release of the hostages.3 Over time, the scheme ebbed

+In May 1985, U.S. officials articulated two goals: tollah Ruhollah Khomeini was known to be ill-and The views expressed are my own and do not necessarily reflect the views of the State University of New York or any other entity with which I am or have been associated.
+One can find most of the information referred to in this essay in the Tower Commission Report-The Report of and flowed, becoming ever more elaborate, involving HAWK ground-launched antiaircraft missiles and the diversion of funds to support the Contras, who were battling the Sandinistas in Nicaragua.
 In the end, the story leaked, leading to investigations by two congressional committees, one presidential blue ribbon panel, and an independent prosecutor.
 Needless to say, the consequences for those involved, both political and personal, were severe.

-1 The views expressed are my own and do not necessarily reflect the views of the State University of New York or any other entity with which I am or have been associated.
-One can find most of the information referred to in this essay in the Tower Commission Report-The Report of the President's Special Review Board, February 27, 1987.